When we drill, we spill

 Once oil is spilled into marine environments, it is extremely rare to recover more than 20 percent of the oil, even in ideal conditions.
 Despite massive and expensive responses, the mechanical recovery rate of surface oil was only 8 percent for the Exxon Valdez spill and 3 percent for the Deepwater Horizon.

-Drilling in the fragile Arctic—something oil industry giants like Shell are eager to do—is an especially bad idea.
+Drilling in the fragile Arctic — something oil industry giants like Exxon and Shell are eager to do — is an especially bad idea.
 Recent studies have shown that harsh Arctic conditions would make it impossible to effectively respond to a spill during most of the Arctic drilling season.
 Given that the oil industry does not have the technology to clean up after itself, drilling presents tremendous risks to the people and environment of the Arctic.

 A ban on all new drilling is the only way to avoid another oil disaster.